 How to build an interactive quiz in email

 By segmenting your campaigns, you can target various subscriber groups.
 To make your emails feel even more valuable and thus make more engaging, is by personalizing your content.
 So take the data you used to segment your list, add some basic information (like first and last name) and there you have it.
 Personalized emails feel like proper one-on-one communication and will therefore lead to more engagement.
+Don't forget to add a professional email signature at the bottom of your email.
+Also, It makes your messages more personal and builds trust.

 New to personalization or already a pro in dynamic content?
 Check out this Litmus guide about literally everything you should know about dynamic email content.
 Want to get started with hyper personalizing your email content?
 Try out personalized images by our friends at NiftyImages.